 Various times throughout the school year groups and organizations within the school will fundraise for non-budgetary items or resources.
 The school administration must approve all fundraiser proposals.
 Furthermore, students are not permitted to sell items during the school day or at school-sanctioned events without obtaining approval from the school administration (ie. fundraisers for a church group, athletic team not sponsored by the school, etc.).
 Students found in violation of this policy will have any items attempting to be sold confiscated and held in the office until a parent/guardian picks up the items.
-The student will be disciplined accordingly.
+The student will also be disciplined accordingly.

-Student treasurers are encouraged to collect and count fundraised money, but all money should remain under the sole custodial supervision of the applicable faculty member or administrator at all times.
-Money should never be left in a classroom unattended or overnight and should be turned into the office immediately at the conclusion of the fundraiser and/or at the end of the day to be stored and locked appropriately for safety.
-An accounting log to include the name of students or staff who have handled the funds should be kept by the custodial faculty member or administration.
+Grade levels have elected Student Council Treasurers, who are encouraged to collect and count fundraised money, but all money should remain under the sole custodial supervision of the applicable faculty member or administrator at all times.
+Money should never be left in a classroom unattended or overnight and should be turned into the office immediately at the conclusion of the fundraiser and/or at the end of the day to be stored and locked appropriately in safety.
+An accounting log to include the name of students or staff who has handled the funds should be kept by the custodial faculty member or administration.